maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPEN 411/Lectures/Lecture 7.md

 #### Inclusive
 ![[Pasted image 20241014154630.png]]

 If data is in L1 Cache, it also exists in LLC (or lower) cache.
-If invalidated in L1$ also evicted in LLC (or lower) $.
+If invalidated in L1$ also evicted in LLC (or lower).

 Capacity: $max(x,y)$ where $x,y$ denote the size of LLC / L1 $.